mirage/irmin/README.md

 #### Prerequisites:

-Please ensure to install the minimum Opam and Ocaml versions which are 2 and 4.07 respectively.
+Please ensure to install the minimum Opam and OCaml versions.
+Find the latest version and install instructions on [OCaml.org](https://ocaml.org/docs/install.html).

     opam list    // listing the installed packages

-To install Irmin, the command-line tool and all optional dependencies using [opam](https://github.com/ocaml/opam):
+To install Irmin with the command-line tool and all optional dependencies using [opam](https://github.com/ocaml/opam):

     opam install irmin-unix

 ***Note :***  If you face installation issues due to pinned packages.
-Run  the below commands to unpin and try to install again,
+Run the below commands to unpin and try to install again.

-Unpinning *irmin-unix* package,
+Unpinning *irmin-unix* package:

     opam info irmin-unix // to get available versions opam pin -s | grep irmin | xargs opam unpin

-A minimal installation, containing the reference in-memory backend, can be installed by running:
+A minimal installation containing the reference in-memory backend can be installed by running:

     opam install irmin

-The following packages have been made available on `opam`:
+The following packages have been made available on `opam`
 - `irmin` - the base package, plus an in-memory storage implementation
 - `irmin-chunk` - chunked storage
 - `irmin-fs` - filesystem-based storage using `bin_prot`